 A road trip with kids is very different than a trip with only yourself and your SO.
 That’s why you need to be extra prepared for the worst kind of situations; the hour-long whining about being bored, the sudden stops due to motion sickness, the inevitable quarreling that comes with being stuck with your siblings for too long in one car, etc. The list is long and terrifying, but don’t worry – a bit of preparation and a positive mindset can take care of everything.

 Manage the motion sickness by, first of all, having a lot of plastic bags handy in the car in case of an emergency.
 You certainly don’t want to pull over to clean out your car when you’re not even halfway.
-If you have children that are
+If you have children that are guaranteed to get sick during the trip, you should consider giving them a pill for the motion sickness half an hour before you leave.

 Follow the instructions on the package, though, and remember that young children should usually not drink an entire pill.